seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 2. [Raspberry Pi 3A+; 'bookworm' Lite OS](https://github.com/seamusdemora/PiFormulae/blob/master/Bluetooth-AudioForBookwormLite.md): This is a slightly older recipe, but remains valid.
 It began with an installation of the [`bluez-alsa` repo](https://github.com/Arkq/bluez-alsa), and then moved on to `pipewire`.
 The `pipewire` installation was from Debian's stable tree; it began with version `0.3.65`, and was later upgraded via `apt` to version `1.2.4`.
 And so this installation ***wound up*** at the same place as the Zero 2W installation.
 This recipe also contains instructions for setting up a modified `systemd getty@tty1.service`; I feel this is a worthwhile modification.
 3. [Raspberry Pi 3A+ "Bluetooth Hardware Upgrade"](https://github.com/seamusdemora/PiFormulae/blob/master/Bluetooth-UpgradeRPiBtHardware.md): I decided to try a "Bluetooth hardware upgrade"; i.e. a Bluetooth "USB dongle" to replace the built-in Raspberry Pi Bluetooth hardware.
 It's relatively inexpensive, it's easily configured, and it has worked extremely well in my RPi 3A+ bookworm system with `pipewire`.

-I suppose I would be remiss if I failed to point out the value of ***persistence*** in reaching this point of Bluetooth Bliss with my *Lite* systems.
+I suppose I would be remiss if I failed to point out the value of ***persistence*** in reaching this point of Bluetooth Bliss with my *Lite* systems...
+HOWEVER  you should be aware of certain [*'Bluetooth Bullshit'*](https://github.com/seamusdemora/PiFormulae/blob/master/Bluetooth-AudioMythsDispelled.md) wrt more "advanced" usage (e.g. the so-called A2DP Profile).
+Keep your expectations for Bluetooth audio quality in check - [as I learned here](https://gitlab.freedesktop.org/pipewire/wireplumber/-/issues/798).

 [**⋀**](#table-of-contents)